What is Acupuncture and what does it do?

 That’s a good question and many scientific studies have been done on this topic.
 While many studies say that acupuncture is a legitimate medical therapy, many also say that it is no better than a placebo.
 It depends on who funded the study, the skill level of the hired acupuncturist, and how it was conducted.
 What form of placebo was used (there are many kinds) and what kind of treatment outcomes were measured against the control group?
 Please remember that the “double-blind” experimental model used in American research was designed specifically for researching pharmaceutical drugs, not therapeutic services such as acupuncture.
 It’s like trying to use a stethoscope to measure the tire pressure in your car…it wasn’t meant for that and you won’t get accurate information.

 Another problem with research studies is that acupuncture is just like any other form of skilled labor (i.e.: carpentry)…you have a huge variance in skill and quality depending upon the craftsperson and the quality of work they do.

-Please read my article entitled “Truth is not a majority rule.” for more on this topic.
+Please read my article entitled “How much of acupuncture is due to the placebo effect?” for more on this topic.

 How does it work?

 Different people have different perceptions of what constitutes “hurt”.
 That being said, the feedback we receive from our patients, including ones that went to other acupuncturists, is that our needling methods are virtually painless, strangely relaxing, and extremely comfortable.